 The Science of Botox: How it Works

-Botox is a brand of botulinum toxin, along with alternatives such as Dysport, Bocouture, Xeomin, and Azzalure, and a slightly different form of botulinum toxin, Neurobloc.
+Botox is a brand of botulinum toxin, along with alternatives such as products made by Dysport, the famous brand Bocouture, popular brand Xeomin, and Azzalure injectables, and a slightly different form of botulinum toxin, Neurobloc.
 Made by Allergan, Botox is the most popular brand, becoming a household name for its cosmetic uses.
 These injectables are all made of botulinum toxin, a neurotoxin produced by Clostridium botulinum bacteria, best known for causing botulism.
-Although botulism can be deadly, shutting down the body's muscles gradually until the patient can no longer function, in small doses the toxin can be medically beneficial.
+Although botulism can be deadly, shutting down the body’s muscles gradually until the patient can no longer function, in small doses the toxin can be medically beneficial.
 Thanks to its ability to temporarily paralyze muscles, with effects usually lasting three or four months, Botox injections can target specific muscles that cause wrinkles.
 Certain types of wrinkles develop from a lifetime of facial expressions, giving patients a permanently angry look as they age and their frown lines deepen.
 Botox targets the muscles underlying these wrinkles, blocking the release of the chemical messenger acetylcholine so these muscles cease contracting.
 Without the ability to contract and crease the skin, the skin relaxes into a smoother position with less visible wrinkles.
 The effects gradually wear off, and the wrinkles gradually return, although with repeated botulinum toxin use the muscles may become relaxed more easily and the effects may last longer.

 The Many Uses of Botox: A Versatile Drug